cosmicmumbear/LevelUp-AI-Report-Summarizer-Assistant/README.md

 ---

-## NASZA PROPOZJA
+# NASZA PROPOZJA
-The application demonstrates how PDFs and images can be ingested, scanned, and intelligently summarized.
+# The application demonstrates how PDFs and images can be ingested, scanned, and intelligently summarized.

 ---

 ## Workflow
-1. Greet the user and ask for a file with a chart to analyze (PNG/PDF/JPG).
+1. Greet the user and ask for a file with a chart to analyze (PNG/PDF).
-2. Upload the file to the **input blob storage container**.
+2. Upload the file.
 3. Use the **OCR/Vision SDK** endpoint to extract text from the file.
 4. Send the extracted text to **Azure OpenAI** for analysis and interpretation.
 5. Forward the interpreted content to **OpenAI Completions** to generate a summary.
-6. Save the summary as a new file and upload it to the **output blob storage container**.
-7. Display the results (steps 4–6) in the UI.
+6. Display the results (steps 3–5) in the UI.

 ---